FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/quantityinpricingunit.md

 ## Description

-The volume of a given resource and/or service used or purchased based on the [PricingUnit](#pricingunit).
+The volume of a given resource and/or service used or purchased based on the Pricing Unit.

 ## Content constraints